wendyverdonk93/docs/content/tools/partner-account-control/sign-up-new-affiliates.md

 Navigate to column on the left side of the Partner Account and click on _Affiliates_.
 This will direct you to the Affiliate dashboard.
 On the same page in the top right corner, you will find the partner link which can be sent to new affiliates.

-The Affiliate dashboard presents and overview of affiliates that are signed up through your Partner Account.
+The Affiliate dashboard presents and overview of affiliates that are signed up through your Partner Account Control.
 The dashboard also allows you have a clear presentation of the following affiliate information:

 * Account ID
 * Name